 What do students like most about Ecuador, the Galapagos, and the Amazon Adventure & Service?

-Students love that they are able to explore one of the most visited countries in Latin America.
+Students love Ecuador, the Galápagos, and the Amazon Adventure & Service because they are able to explore one of the most visited countries in Latin America.
 The Galápagos is a highlight for most students, as having the opportunity to see such diverse wildlife up close is a once-in-a-lifetime experience!

 Students will have the unique opportunity to work closely with the local community at its schools and on a farm.
-This provides travelers with a unique cultural connection that most tourists are not able to have.
+Ecuador, the Galápagos, and the Amazon Adventure & Service provides travelers with a unique cultural connection that most tourists are not able to have.

 What is included?